cartalyst/sentry/readme.md

 ### Features

-The best features of Sentry are:
+It also provides additional features such as user groups and additional security features:

-- Configurable authentication (can use any type of authentication required, such as usenrame or email)
+- Configurable authentication (can use any type of authentication required, such as username or email)
 - Authorization
 - Activation of user *(optional)*
 - Groups and group permissions